Sudan People's Liberation Movement–North: Sudanese civil war (2023–present)

 During the Sudanese civil war, Malik Agar was appointed as deputy head of the Transitional Sovereignty Council on 19 May by de facto leader Abdel Fattah al-Burhan.
-He replaced General Mohamed Hamdan "Hemedti" Dagalo, who launched the conflict in April as leader of the paramilitary Rapid Support Forces (RSF).
+He replaced General Muhammad "Hemedti" Dagalo, who launched the conflict in April as leader of the paramilitary Rapid Support Forces (RSF).

-On 8 June, the SPLM-N (al-Hilu) began mobilizing around Kadugli, moving into several army camps and prompting the SAF to reinforce its positions despite an RSF blockade.
+On 8 June, the SPLM–N (al-Hilu) began mobilizing around Kadugli, moving into several army camps and prompting the SAF to reinforce its positions despite an RSF blockade.
 This prompted fears of a new front in the conflict despite the group regularly agreeing to annual ceasefire agreements.

-On 21 June, the SPLM-N (al-Hilu) broke its ceasefire agreement and attacked Sudanese army units in South Kordofan, particularly in Kadugli and in al-Dalanj, the latter coinciding with an attack by the RSF.
+On 21 June, the SPLM–N (al-Hilu) broke its ceasefire agreement and attacked Sudanese army units in South Kordofan, particularly in Kadugli and in al-Dalanj, the latter coinciding with an attack by the RSF.
 The army claimed to have repelled the attacks, while the rebels claimed to have attacked in retaliation for the death of one of their soldiers at the hands of the SAF and vowed to free the region from "military occupation."
 On 25 June, the group attacked SAF positions in Kurmuk, Blue Nile State, near the border with Ethiopia.

-In July, despite an appeal by South Sudanese President Salva Kiir to cease its attacks, the SPLM-N (al-Hilu) seized several army garrisons and an oil field in South Kordofan and blocked the road leading from Karkal to Kadugli.
+In July, despite an appeal by South Sudanese President Salva Kiir to cease its attacks, the SPLM–N (al-Hilu) seized several army garrisons and an oil field in South Kordofan and blocked the road leading from Karkal to Kadugli.
 It also launched another attack in Kurmuk.

 Speculation arose as to whether al-Hilu's attacks were part of an unofficial alliance between him and the RSF or an attempt to strengthen his position in future negotiations concerning his group.
-Civil society organizations supporting the SPLM-N claimed its operations sought to protect civilians from possible attacks by the RSF.
+Civil society organizations supporting the SPLM–N claimed its operations sought to protect civilians from possible attacks by the RSF.